Designing Your Own Passive Solar Greenhouse, Part 2

 My advice is to do your research and choose the footing/foundation that’s right for your needs.
 Trust me, it will pay dividends in the future.
 If you choose another option (screwpiles, concrete piles, pressure treated plywood, etc.), always run it through the above principles first.

 Step 7: Size Your Kneewall for Head Space and Vent Space

 You’re probably thinking, what’s a kneewall?
 It’s actually the front vertical wall of the greenhouse that supports the lower vent system.
 The kneewall is an important component to consider because it determines the height at the front of the greenhouse (which is important for the ergonomics of a space for tall guys like me) and it also represents the amount of vertical space for snow to accumulate as it slides off the glazing.

 Believe it or not, your greenhouse may still need to open its front vents in the middle of the winter on a sunny day, so making sure those vents don’t get blocked by snow is something to consider.
-Typically, I make sure that the kneewall and the vent system are high enough so that I don’t hit my head on the trusses.
+Typically, I make sure that the kneewall and the vent system are tall enough so that I don’t hit my head on the trusses.
 A kneewall of 3-4 feet should be sufficient unless you live in a high snowfall area.
-If you live in that type of environment, you may need to think about make the kneewall larger or clear the accumulated snow on a regular basis.
+If you live in that type of environment, you may need to think about making the kneewall taller or clearing the accumulated snow on a regular basis.